 We have re-entered an age of fear.
 Gone is the sense that the skills with which you enter a profession or job would be relevant skills for your working lifetime.
 Gone is the certainty you could reasonably expect a comfortable retirement after a lifetime of work--the paralysis of fear...was why so many Americans were willing to throw in their hat with Bush for eight years, offering support to a government whose appeal rested exclusively upon the mobilization and demogogic exploitation of fear.

 How does one explain a nation and middle class that votes against its own best interests, again and again and again?
-Where are all those millionaires who believe in the dream yet never will partake it in except in their imaginations?
-Yet they complain at providing a safety net for themselves rather than more military expenditures.
+Where are all those would be millionaires who believe in the dream yet never will partake in it except in their imaginations?
+Yet they complain at providing a safety net for themselves rather than more security and military expenditures.
+The American dream has ended with them.
+Goverment is "evil" despite what it does for them.
+It's the one thing you can count on them for.
 How did this nation become so confused?

 Its reached the point where seeing anyone who challenges the status quo find a platform is an delight, but when they do it so well it's something else again.
 The screech of the ideologues has become a deafening roar, and the anti-political culture is getting worse.
 If there's a way out it seems some application of reason to the issues is necessary in the future, hopefully without recourse to the wars that marked the 20th century.
 I know that marks me as a "liberal" but at least not a faux liberal since I vote.

 But I'm not going to let Judt off easy--not as a native American and member of the diaspora of the city of Detroit.
 I don't think he fully understands the role race plays in this country, though he certainly does in the case of Europe.
 His view of Obama is mixed, as is expected, and while he was clearly encouraged the nation finally found a competent politician and representative for the middle class, he knows it was by default--the right was taken by surprise.